12 Historical Gems You Should Not Miss in Old Québec

 Today the Monastère is run by a non-profit organization that welcomes people of all cultures and beliefs.
 You can stay in the convent, eat delicious meals in their restaurant, visit their museum and historic buildings, and take part in wellness activities that include yoga and meditation.
 Works of art and objects of daily life from the past are displayed throughout the Monastère.
 In the museum, an extensive collection of medical instruments reveals fascinating aspects of the history of medical care over the centuries.

 You can visit the museum on your own, or request a guided tour.
-You don’t have to stay at the Monastère to eat in their restaurant.
+You don’t have to stay at the Monastère to eat in their restaurant, but a reservation is required.

 The Îlot des Palais was one of the most important seats of power in the French colony, as well as a major industrial site over the centuries.
 This is a “hidden gem” that is well worth discovering!
 Archeologists have undertaken 65 excavations on the site and have uncovered over 500,000 artifacts.
 A brewery was built there in 1668, before being transformed into the Palace of the Intendant, the chief administrator of the colony, in 1683.
 The residence had to be rebuilt three times, after destruction by fire.
 Then, in 1775, the edifice was destroyed once more – this time, by British cannon fire – when American revolutionaries took refuge in it, while laying siege to the city.
 In 1852, a brewery was established on the site once more, and the location returned to its original function.